Nonparametric learning for impulse control problems: Data driven impulse controls

 \section{Data driven impulse controls}

 When we try to use the estimator for $\rho$ to approximate the optimal strategy as described in the previous section, we face a classical trade-off between exploration and exploitation.
-On the one hand, we want to maximize our expected reward and therefore use one-sided impulse control strategies with optimal estimated threshold $\widehat{y^*}_T$.
+On the one hand, we want to maximize our expected reward and therefore use one-sided impulse control strategies with estimated optimal threshold $\widehat{y}_T$ as introduced in the previous section.
 On the other hand, using this strategy, we cannot learn about {the diffusion dynamics} on the interval between this threshold and $\bet$ and therefore our procedure cannot even be expected to converge.

 We propose a strategy with an decaying $\epsilon$-greedy-inspired action selection as follows, see Figure \ref{fig:plot_expl_exploit}: we use stopping times $\tau_1,\tau_2,\ldots$ to separate the time into different periods.
 Each of these periods is either an \emph{exploration period} or an \emph{exploitation period}.
 In each exploration period, we let the process run until it first reaches the upper boundary $\bet$ and then visits $\yn$ again.
 Here, many other choices would be possible.
 It would, for example, be natural to control the process back to $\yn$ whenever it reaches $\bet$.
 We choose our definition primarily for mathematical convenience, see below.